dbikard/open-protocol/README.md

 # OpenProtocol
+## AWS needed

+In order to operate or stage OpenProtocol, you need to be registered for RDS, EC2, and SES.

+Specifically for SES, you must verify the email address from which your application will be sending email.
+See [this document](http://docs.amazonwebservices.com/ses/latest/DeveloperGuide/index.html?InitialSetup.EmailVerification.html) for how to verify an email, and then fill in that email in `config/`

 ##  Setting up a development environment on OS X

 _(We assume here that you have a github account and commit access to the repo)_